 As the Human Rights Press Awards have grown, so has the workload and expense.

 On the occasion of World Press Freedom Day, the FCC honours the memory of the 10 journalists who lost their lives in Afghanistan this week.

 The FCC would like to express its solidarity with all journalists in Afghanistan who work heroically, risking their lives on a daily basis.

-We call on Aung San Suu Kyi and her civilian government to act to defend press freedom which is under serious assault as the country undertakes its transition to democracy.
+FCC Hong Kong joins nine other press clubs in calling on Aung San Suu Kyi and her civilian government to act to defend press freedom as the country undertakes its transition to democracy.

 The Human Rights Press Awards are run by the FCC, Amnesty International Hong Kong and the Hong Kong Journalists Association.
 The 22nd annual awards were held on May 12, 2018, in a ceremony at the FCC.
 Click here to find out who won.